mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/index.md

 To successfully adapt your applications, you must have:

--   A Konvoy 1.8.3 cluster that has already been [upgraded to DKP 2.1](/dkp/konvoy/2.1/major-version-upgrade/), with the `kommander` addon disabled in your cluster.yaml.
+-   A Konvoy 1.8.3 or 1.8.4 cluster that you have already [upgraded to DKP 2.1](/dkp/konvoy/2.1/major-version-upgrade/), with the `kommander` addon disabled in your cluster.yaml.

 -   [Download](../../../download) and install the Kommander CLI binary on your computer.